-Garden fresh tomato bruschetta is an Italian appetizer, a favorite finger food and needs 10 minutes of prep work.
-It’s comprised of grilled bread, and a very rustic kind of appetizer.
-Its light, fresh, and packs big flavors.
-Ideal for a summer gathering with friends, this easy Italian starter is fresh, tasty and full of flavor .
-Can be serves as light lunch or snack!
+Garden fresh tomato bruschetta is without doubt my summer time favorite finger food.
+You only needs 10 minutes to prep this.
+Its light, fresh, ideal for a summer gathering with friends.
+An easy Italian starter that is fresh, tasty and full of flavor.

-This is garden fresh tomato bruschetta – it has toasted French/Italian bread rubbed with generous garlic for flavor, juicy chopped tomatoes and fresh basil leaves.
-It’s a wonderful way to use all the fresh tomatoes and herbs you get at farmers market.
+A wonderful way to use all the fresh tomatoes and herbs you get at the farmers market.

 So what are we drizzling on top you may ask?
 It’s a secret drizzling sauce that you won’t believe how delicious and simple it is.
-Balsamic glaze drizzled over tomato bruschetta may be the best kind of drizzle you might think, but the aim is to keep it low fresh and healthy as possible, so balsamic glaze – be gone!
+Balsamic glaze drizzled over bruschetta is definitely the best kind of drizzle you might think, but the aim is to keep it very simple with no fancy ingredients, fresh and healthy as possible, so balsamic glaze – be gone!

 The left over juices from the tomato basil mix in the bowl which is usually thrown away is what we drizzle over our healthy bruschetta.
-Tomato bruschetta recipe is remarkably simple.
+Bruschetta recipe is remarkably simple.
 The left over juices in the bowl dresses the bruschetta taking it to a whole new level!

 Diced tomatoes makes great bruschetta.
 We are talking fresh tomato bruschetta and not the roasted types.
 Also you can leave the seeds on really.
 Some folks wont agree with me.
-They believe tomato seeds in bruschetta is a BIG NO. But trust me on this.
-The seeds really did not bother me in the bruschetta, I hardly got to bite the seeds while eating.
+They believe tomato seeds in bruschetta is a BIG NO. But the seeds really did not bother me in the bruschetta, I hardly got to bite the seeds while eating.
 Unless the tomatoes that you use has HUGE seeds(that can be annoying to bite into), don’t bother removing.
 And make use to have cut tomatoes into even dices.

 Mix diced tomatoes, basil chopped into thin strips, sea salt, cracked pepper and good quality olive oil.
 Cover and rest it for atleast 1 hour.
 Tomatoes will absorb all the flavors and release some liquid into the bowl.